baby7305/StrategyWar/README.md

-# STrategyWar
+# StrategyWar
-This is a RTS game
+This is a RTS game, using the irrlicht engine